 We use an industry standard index for determining average outage minutes.
 The System Average Interruption Duration Index (SAIDI) is an indicator of the average amount of time a GLE member could be without power in a given year.
 Since it represents an average, some members actually experience no outage times while others experience more than the SAIDI number.

 Weather-related outage events are factored into the SAIDI calculations, with the exception of major event days (MEDs).
-Storms that create MEDs, such as the December 2015 snowstorm, are not common and only happen once or twice a year across the co-op’s entire service area.
+Storms that create MEDs are not common and only happen once or twice a year across the co-op’s entire service area.

 We will continue to take measures to limit the weather’s damaging impact on our distribution system.